mhoye/Bespoke_IO/README.md

 4. Install the editor of your choice, emacs, vim or nano.

-5. If you installed nano in step four, hang your head, for you have brought shame to your family and dishonor to your clan.
-Sack up and learn one of the other two.
+5. If you installed nano in step four, hang your head; you have brought shame to your family and dishonor to your clan.
+Sack up, put your unix boots on and learn one of the other two.

 6.  git clone http://github.com/mhoye/Bespoke_IO/